Axou89/TownFarming/game.md

 ## How to play
 Common resources are collected automatically.\
-But you can click on the built farming zone to collect more common resources and rare ones.\
+But you can click on your farming zones to collect more common resources and rare ones.\
-Use the resources to build or upgrades your farming zones.\
+Use the resources to build or upgrades your farming zones.

 ## Farming Zone / Resources
-There are 3 different farming zones : Forest, Mine, Farm.\
+There are 3 different farming zones types : Forest, Mine, Farm.\
-Each zone produces 2 different resources, a common (100% drop rate) and a rare (10% drop rate).\
+Each zone produces 2 different resources, a common (100% drop rate) and a rare (10% drop rate at first).
 - Forest : produces wood and honey
 - Mine : produces coal and iron
 - Farm : produces carrot and salad